ANSSI-FR/IPECC/README.md

     1. Built-in

-        1. Point verification as absolute first and absolute last operations
+        1. Point verification as very first and very last operations

         2. Anti-address bit DPA, with extra layer of shuffling on intermediate point coordinates